 United customers can help us clean the world

-Today, employees from our domestic hubs came together to assemble 15,000 hygiene kits with items from unused amenity kits.
+Last year, our domestic hubs came together to assemble 15,000 hygiene kits with items from unused amenity kits.
+This fall, we teamed up with Clean the World again to host hygiene kit -building events at 11 of our airports around the globe.
 Learn more about how we're making a difference in our community and around the globe in partnership with Clean the World.

 Uniting for a healthier world

 Hand sanitizer, facial cleanser, toothpaste — while our customers love these items we provide in our premium cabin amenity kits, sometimes they leave them behind without using them.
 Now, we'll be able to donate the discarded items to those in need around the globe through our partnership with Clean the World.

 Once the discarded hygiene products are collected, the innovative non-profit organization refurbishes and distributes them to those in need, leading to the prevention of millions of hygiene-related deaths each year, and a reduced morbidity rate for hygiene-related illnesses, while also reducing environmental waste.

 Clean the World works with thousands of hotels around the globe, but United is the first airline to partner with the organization.
 "We are excited to partner with United and eager to include the airline's amenity kit items among the gifts of good health our hygiene kits provide to children and their families around the world," said Shawn Seipler, Clean the World founder and executive director.